Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Monte--Carlo simulations

-Since QATS and Viterbi have respective computational complexities~$\OO(sm^3\log n)$, which on average is~$\OO(pm^3n\log n)$ by \cref{Lem:ExpNumSeg}, and~$\OO(m^2 n)$, we expect the ratio~$T^{\mathrm{V}}/T^{\mathrm{Q}}$ to behave like~$(pm\log n)^{-1}$. \cref{Fig:TR_vs_p_sall_nall} shows plots of time ratios~$T^{\mathrm{V}}/T^{\mathrm{Q}}$ against exit probabilities~$p=p(n,s)$ with log-scales in both variables.
-On those plots, we observe an almost negative linear relationship between the log-ratio and the log-probability.
-Furthermore, for fixed~$p$, the time ratio increases if either~$m$ or~$n$ decreases.
-Those plots also show that the value of the standard deviation~$\sigma$ has very little impact on estimation time.
+Given the respective complexities of QATS, Viterbi and PMAP, we expect the ratios~$T^{\mathrm{V}}/T^{\mathrm{Q}}$ and $T^{\mathrm{P}}/T^{\mathrm{Q}}$ to behave as~$(pm\log n)^{-1}$. \cref{Fig:Time_Ratios} shows plots of time ratios against exit probabilities~$p$ with log-scales in both variables.
+We observe an almost negative linear relationship between the log-ratio and the log-probability.
+For fixed~$p$, time ratios increase if either~$m$ or~$n$ decrease.
+Those plots show that the standard deviation~$\sigma$ has little impact on estimation time, and that Viterbi is generally faster than PMAP.

 When~$m=2$, accelerations of about~$30$ units are possible when~$p=10^{-4}$.
-When~$n=10^6+1$, it means that QATS is about~$30$ times faster than Viterbi when the expected number of segments is~$101$, and about~$140$ times faster when the expected number of segments is~$11$.
+When~$n=10^6+1$, it means that QATS is about~$30$ times faster than Viterbi when the expected number of segments~$s$ is~$101$, and about~$100$ times faster when $s=11$.
 If~$m=3$, $5$ or $10$, those ratios are smaller than for~$m=2$, but still often larger than~$2$, even for rather large values of~$p$.
-When~$m=10$ and~$n=10^6+1$ for instance, QATS is about~$10$ times faster than Viterbi for an expected number of segments of~$11$.
-This shows that QATS is indeed substantially faster than Viterbi for low number of segments/change points.
-Note furthermore that the time ratio should be even larger for even longer sequences of observations.
+When~$m=10$ and~$n=10^6+1$, QATS is about~$5$ times faster than Viterbi when~$s=11$.
+This shows that QATS is substantially faster than Viterbi and PMAP for low number of segments/change points.
+Furthermore, time ratios could be even larger for even longer sequences of observations.

-\cref{Fig:TR_TVQ_vs_p_s1e0_n1e6} provides an assessment of the spread of time ratios and times as~$p$ varies thanks to the addition of~$10\%$- and~$90$\%-quantile curves for the setting~$\sigma = 1.0$ and~$n=10^6+1$.
-They provide information on the expected variability around the median.
-The plot on the right demonstrate that the computation time of Viterbi is indeed independent of~$p$ (or the expected number of segments), whereas the log-computation time of QATS depends linearly on~$\log p$, except for small values of~$p$.

-\paragraph{Estimation quality.} In order to evaluate the quality of an estimate~$\hat{\x}$, we compare it with the ground truth~$\x^o$, which denotes the true hidden path.
-The latter can indeed be accessed for this simulation study since data are generated.
+{ \cref{Fig:Time_Ratios_Bands} provides an assessment of the spread of time ratios and times for the setting~$\sigma = 1.0$ and~$n=10^6+1$.
+The~$10\%$- and~$90$\%-quantile curves display the expected variability around the median.
+The plot on the right demonstrate that the computation times of Viterbi is indeed independent of~$p$ (or the expected number of segments), whereas the log-computation time of QATS depends linearly on~$\log p$, except for small values of~$p$.
+Both methods are increasingly slower with increasing $m$. } \paragraph{Accuracy} To evaluate the quality of an estimate~$\hat{\x}$, we compare it with the ground truth~$\x^o$.
+This true hidden path can indeed be accessed for this simulation study since data are generated.
 The comparison is done in terms of~$\ell^w$-type distances between~$\hat{\x}$ and~$\x^o$.
 Precisely, if~$\hat{\x}$ and~$\x^o$ are of length~$n$, we define